lijomannanal/my-app/README.md

 http://localhost:8080/api-docs

 <br>
-DB will be access by the following commands mysql -h 127.0.0.1 -u root -P 3306 -p demodb
+DB can be accessed by the following commands mysql -h 127.0.0.1 -u root -P 3306 -p demodb
 Upon password prompt enter 'password' as the password